 If you start with individual pearls, then you have an idea of amino acids.
 In an amino acid-based formula like Neocate, the amino acids are not linked to each other.
 In Neocate, the amino acids are NOT derived from dairy or soy protein.
 The amino acids in Neocate are synthetic, meaning they’re not derived from meat.
 Most of them are made from plant sugars, and some are completely synthetic.

 Here’s another way to look at infant formulas and their potential for triggering an allergic reaction:

 Can a Child React to a Hypoallergenic Infant Formula?

 While two types of infant formulas can claim to be hypoallergenic, based on the information above you can see that the term alone doesn’t guarantee that there will NOT be an allergic reaction.
-It’s important to look at your child’s individual case and discuss with your healthcare professional the type of hypoallergenic formula – amino acid-based or extensively hydrolyzed – that would best fit your needs.
+The healthcare team will look at your child’s individual case to determine which hypoallergenic formula – amino acid-based or extensively hydrolyzed – would be best for your little one.